History of FC Basel (1893–1918): Nineteenth season

 The club's chairman was again Ernst-Alfred Thalmann, it was his tenth presidential term altogether.
 Emil Hasler was the team captain for the fourth consequtive season.
 Basel played a total of 37 matches, 23 friendly games and 14 in the domestic league.
 Of the friendlies five of the games were played abroad and of the home games five were hosted against foreign clubs.
 Seven were played against German teams.
 On 27 August 1911 Basel hosted their first German opponent and this game against FV Baden-Baden was won 7–1.
 The other three pre-season matches were also won and all three against Swiss teams.
 During the winter break the team travelled to Italy.
 On Christmas Eve they were beaten 1–0 by Genoa and on Boxing day they played a 5–5 draw with SG Andrea Doria.
 At the end of the season the team made a short tour to Germany and played games against Kickers Offenbach and Karlsruher FC Phönix.
 Basel also hosted French team Mulhouse.
 Of these 23 friendlies 10 were won, 3 were drawn and 10 were defeats.

 The Swiss Serie A 1911–12 was divided into three regional groups.
 Eight teams in the east group, eight in the central and seven in the east group.
 Basel were allocated to the central group together with local rivals Old Boys and newly promoted Nordstern Basel.
 The other teams playing in the Central group were Biel-Bienne, FC Bern, Young Boys, FC La Chaux-de-Fonds and Étoile-Sporting (La Chaux-de-Fonds).
 Basel started the season badly, losing three of their first four matches and they ended it badly, losing four of their last six games.
-During the seasin Basel won five league matches, drew two, but lost seven, scoring a total of 30 goals and conceding 34. Étoile-Sporting won the group and qualified for the finals.
+During the season Basel won five league matches, drew two, but lost seven, scoring a total of 30 goals and conceding 34. Étoile-Sporting won the group and qualified for the finals.
 Aarau became Swiss champions.